kitamura-felipe/dcmtag2table/README.md

     'Modality',              # Type of equipment that created the image (CT for computed tomography) 'Manufacturer',          # Manufacturer of the equipment
+    'SliceThickness',        # Thickness of the slice in mm 'SpacingBetweenSlices'   # the distance between two adjacent slices in millimeters, measured from the center of each slice to the center of the other slice
-    'SliceThickness',        # Thickness of the slice in mm 'KVP',                   # Peak kilovoltage output of the X-ray tube used 'DataCollectionDiameter',# Diameter of the region from which data were collected 'SoftwareVersions',      # Software versions of the equipment
+    'KVP',                   # Peak kilovoltage output of the X-ray tube used 'DataCollectionDiameter',# Diameter of the region from which data were collected 'SoftwareVersions',      # Software versions of the equipment